ArshRai17/cool-anemone/content/posts/brew-perfect-darjeeling-tea.md

 *   Biscuits or cake (optional)

-Alright, let's brew some tea.
+Alright, let's learn how to correctly brew Darjeeling tea.

+*Disclaimer: I am not a tea sommelier or tea taster; these opinions are based on personal taste and many years of drinking Darjeeling tea.*

 ## Step 1: Boil filtered water

-The best way to get the right temperature to brew your tea is to try a few settings and find the temperature that suits your taste.
-I like my tea at 200 degrees Fahrenheit.
+Unlike other black teas, Darjeeling tea is usually not fully oxidized, therefore you must brew it at a lower temperature than other black teas.
+I would say starts around 185ºF go upto 200ºF.
+In my humble opinion, the best way to get the right temperature to brew your tea is to try a few settings - find the temperature that suits your taste.
+I like most of my Darjeeling tea at 200 degrees Fahrenheit.
 I have a friend, who also loves Darjeeling tea and he enjoys it at 190 degrees Fahrenheit.
 So, you have to play around with the temperature to find the right fit for your taste.
-However, I think, anything above 200 degrees Fahrenheit will burn the leaves.

 ## Step 2: Scoop and measure your tea leaves